DATDSG/HCI-Project/README.md

 * Inability for the restaurants to adapt to technological change

 ## Proposed solution
-A mobile application that allows MunchMate to operate closely with its Customers by giving full-fledged functionalities by reducing waiting times and overall efficiency of the business process.
+A mobile application that allows MunchMate to operate closely with its Customers by giving full-fledged functionalities by reducing waiting times and overall efficiency of the business process. we followed the following approach.

+1. Problem Statement
+2. User profiles
+3. User personas
+4. Wireframe
+5. Prototype and Annotations